camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/20-process-diagram-api.html.md

 ## Process Diagram API

 When using the Process Diagram API you can deploy a PNG image together with your BPMN 2.0 Process Model.
 Then you have an API to query the image and normalized coordinates for the process model.
-With these informations you can easily visualize anything on the process model.
-The following image shows an example using an BPMN 2.0 model from Adonis (see <a href="http://camunda.org/design/cycle-tutorial.html#!/#otherSect">Roundtrip with other BPMN 2.0 Modelers</a>):
+With this information you can easily visualize anything on the process model.
+The following image shows an example using a BPMN 2.0 model from Adonis (see <a href="http://camunda.org/design/cycle-tutorial.html#!/#otherSect">Roundtrip with other BPMN 2.0 Modelers</a>):

 <img src="ref:asset:/assets/img/implementation-java/process-diagram-api-adonis.png" class="img-responsive">